 Beautiful, fragrant And packed full of amazing benefits for both the garden and health!
-Many areas Rosemary can only thrives if brought inside for the winter (us included).
+Many areas Rosemary can only thrive if brought inside for the winter (this includes us).
 Many varieties do not tolerate cold temperatures.
 Check your zone and variety to be sure.

 - Perennial in zones 7-10

 - great for eating and adding flavor to many dishes

 - attracts bees so very helpful for the oh so important pollination

 - medicinal great for the brain and amazingly fast at kicking most headaches and even migraines, also used for treating circulation, digestive, arthritic and inflammation issues.
 That is not all, so much that Rosemary is known for healing I can not fit it all right here!

 So maybe herb, vegetable or plant.
 Who can’t use more multi-purpose garden plants to lighten the load of gardening and leading a healthy lifestyle?
 This is a wonderful little list of production-supercharged multi-purpose garden plants.
 Plants that will help make the rest of everything a self-sufficient gardener must do a breeze.
 We help nature, nature helps us, food is medicine and medicine is food.
 Gardening was never meant to be impossible, just a balancing act like most things in life.
 So whether gardening for fruits, vegetables, herbs or flowers this little list helps everything in the garden with added side benefits for health and wellness too♡♡♡